autosome-ru/ibis-challenge/README.md

 * bibis - main package, all tools for benchmarking, sampling, etc
 * safe_examples - toy examples without any possibility of data leakage
-* ipynb - jupyter-notebooks with examples how to build submissions, benchmark configs and etc
 * cli - command-line-wrappers

 # PWMEval